sfremy/astro_tools/README.md

 A compilation of experimental Python tools for handling astrophysical data.
 The current contents comprise a pipeline for identifying circumbinary exoplanet transits in light curve data from Kepler.
 More projects will be added as time passes.

 ## Features
-- Cleans, detrends and searches for exoplanet transit signals in a given eclipsing binary's light curve.
+- Cleans, detrends and searches for exoplanet transit signals using Fourier decomposition.
+Can handle eclipsing binary targets with known periods.
-- Processes light curve catalogs and flags systems with signs of exoplanet transits.
+- Scans processed light curves and flags systems with signs of exoplanet transits.
+For a full explanation of Fourier decomposition & detrend, consult full_documentation.pdf.

 ## Installation
 Best results with Python 3.10 to ensure compatibility of Metal GPU functionality if on an Apple device.